amity/dnd-bot/README.md

 The bot can be DM'd, or called in any server which it has been granted access to.

+## To add to your server:
+Visit https://discordapp.com/oauth2/authorize?&client_id=523218118873710630&scope=bot&permissions=8 and authorize the bot to enter your server.
+That's it!
+You can also message it directly, rather than in a server.

 ## Current commands:

 Parentheses indicate the query inside should be replaced with user input; brackets indicate optional parameters.
 (The parentheses and brackets themselves should not be included in issued commands.)